 All Grades 1/2 year 1/2 credit We use technology every day, but how much do we understand about the devices we use?
-Introduction to programming introduces students to the inner workings of the technology they have come to rely on.
+Introduction to programming introduces students to come to rely on.
 This half-year course is organized around four major units: Business Computer Applications (Excel and Access), Website Development, Computer Programming, and Computer Hardware.
 Students will get the chance to work with several different programming languages as they work through projects in each unit.
 This course will take place in a computer lab.